cjackson202/aoai_mysql_api/api/readme.md

 ## Overview

-- **`code_api`**: Offers greater flexibility in the data you can pass to your Metadata API as payload, allowing for the tracking of both native Azure OpenAI metrics and external metrics.
+- **`code_api`**: Offers greater flexibility in the data you can pass to your Metadata API as payload, allowing for the tracking of both native Azure OpenAI metrics and external metrics. ***This API supports Azure OpenAI streaming for the AI response.***
-- **`apim_api`**: Provides optimal automation for capturing and storing Azure OpenAI metrics with extra security, reducing the development overhead.
+- **`apim_api`**: Provides optimal automation for capturing and storing Azure OpenAI metrics with extra security, reducing the development overhead. ***This API does not support Azure OpenAI streaming for AI response***, since the API expects the full response body to submit metadata to either a cosmos or mysql database.
+Other forms of streaming can be implemented that are not Azure OpenAI native.

 ## Key Considerations